Learning from Local Place Plans

 The event was a pleasure to support — there were over 60 engaged attendees, with communities from across Scotland (Pairc Estate in the Outer Hebrides to Drumchapel in Outer Glasgow, Peebles to Grantown to Stranraer and more!) and planners from local councils, the Scottish Government, consultancy, academia and the third sector.

 The Wester Hailes Community Trust and Kinning Park Complex teams explained their experiences of producing local place plans, which we explored in detail through discussion.
-We will be writing up tips to share with those not able to attend.
 Key points we discussed were:

 - Tensions between the widely scoped community action planning which can come out of local place planning, and narrow land use planning scope provided in the legislation.